Cosmos bipinnatus Double Click Mix

 Rainy Side Notes

-Although the double flowers are pretty, almost dahlia-like, I prefer the semi doubles, which are similar to Cosmos Psyche mix, yet with enough differences that I would grow them again.
+Although the double flowers are pretty, almost dahlia-like, I prefer the semi-doubles, similar to the Cosmos Psyche mix, yet with enough differences to grow them again.
 I received these seeds from Renee's Garden Seeds and was pleased with the flowers!

-I love cosmos, they are great for the vase, although I hear cut flower growers grumble about this variety.
-They believe the stems are too weak for a good cut flower.
-For the home garden I think these work well as cut flowers; however, I don't mind an occassional floppy stem in my vase.
+I love the cosmos; they are great for the vase, although I hear cut flower growers grumbling about this variety.
+They believe the stems are too weak for a good-cut flower.
+For the home garden, these work well as cut flowers; however, I am okay with an occasional floppy stem in my vase.
 Adds interest to the bouquet!

 Debbie Teashon